facebookresearch/fairseq2/CONTRIBUTING.md

 cd fairseq2
 ```

-Then, install the fairseq2 package in editable mode:
+And, install the fairseq2 package in editable mode:

 ```sh
 pip install -e .